ChilliCream/graphql-platform/website/src/blog/2018-07-31-hot-chocolate-0.4.0.md

 The above schema allows to fetch a person by its internal identifier and each person has a list of friends that is represented by a list of persons.

 Since GraphQL requests are not fixed requests like REST requests, the developer really defines what data he/she wants.
-This avoids over-fetching data that you do not need and also saves you unnecessary roundtrips to the GraphQL backend.
+This avoids over-fetching data that you do not need and also saves you unnecessary round-trips to the GraphQL backend.

 So, a query against the above schema could look like the following: